tb-44/my-portfolio/README.md

 # Trent Bennett Portfolio

-This is my new portolio page (for Trent Bennett).
+This is my new portolio page.

 ## Features